-An SBP participant eligible to disenroll should submit a written request to the Defense Finance and Accounting Service using a DD Form 2656-2, Survivor Benefit Plan (SBP) Termination Request.
-A request for information, or a request for termination that is not on a DD Form 2656-2 and not signed, dated, and submitted to the address on the DD Form 2656-2 between the 25th and 36th month of receiving retired pay will not be considered a valid request to disenroll.
+SBP participants eligible to disenroll should submit a written request to the Defense Finance and Accounting Service using a DD Form 2656-2, Survivor Benefit Plan (SBP) Termination Request.
+A valid DD Form 2656-2 must be signed, dated, and submitted to the address on the DD Form 2656-2 between the 25th and 36th month of receiving retired pay is required for disenrollment.
 Any premiums deducted for periods on or after such effective date will be refunded; however, there is no refund of any premiums properly collected before that date.